 I woke up at 4 AM and prepared for departure.
 Thetis departed Kato Fana at 0440.
 The wind was 4-8 knots from the NE and we had to motor.
 Near Chios we had a close encounter with two large fishing trawlers, they did not have AIS.
 I had to drastically change course in order to avoid them.

-A couple of hours after our departure the wind veered to the N and I opened the headsail although I was not sure if it will help.
+A couple of hours after our departure the wind veered to the N and I opened the headsail although I was not sure if it would help.
 During the passage there was good 3G signal reception and after updating the e-mails I got the latest forecasts.
 The prediction for today and tomorrow was NW winds of force 4-5 for the Sea of Ikaria and for the Samos Sea.
 But by Friday the winds will be force 6-7.
 During this sedate passage I vacuumed and dusted the cabins.